 Kids grow up, they don’t want to take supplements or chelators anymore.
 They get jobs and go to college….and at some point compliance may become an issue.
 Ideally you want chelation done before those things happen.
 Plus…the sooner you get the mercury out, the better they will be in the long run.

 The exception here is going to be for those that started this process when their children were already older.
 They will have fewer choices and fitting rounds in regardless of busy teen schedules will become a priority.
-Just like adults that work, have a family to take care etc but they still manage to chelate. (case in point..me!)
+Adults have jobs, families to care for but they still manage to chelate, it’s just not as easy on your schedule. (case in point..me!)

 Don’t get discouraged…don’t get overwhelmed…just take ONE round at a time.